afurgapil/api-blog/README.md

 > You can run the server with "nodejs" and the project with "serve" packages.
 Make sure you have these packages installed on your computer

 1. Start the backend server first: `node server.js`
-2. Start the frontend application: `cd lang-app && serve dist`
+2. Start the frontend application: `cd frontend && serve dist`
 3. Check the console output and go to the specified link.
 Then you can use the application!

 ## Contributing